By Marc Nahum - Sr. Program Manager | Microsoft Intune

-If this is the first time you are connecting the device to the Mac, a pop up will appear asking for the Mac to be trusted, select Trust.
-Now the device is ready to be prepared.
+If this is the first time you’re connecting the device to the Mac, a pop up will appear asking for the Mac to be trusted.
+Select Trust.

 Do not select:

-URL: The one created in the step “Generate MDM Server URL for MEM
+URL: The one created in the step, “Generate MDM Server URL for Intune”

 Example URL: https://appleconfigurator2.manage.microsoft.com/MDMServiceConfig?id=<Intune_tenant_ID>&AADTenantId=<AAD_tenant_ID>

-If you did not set up the organization name, you will need to do that next.
+If you didn’t up the organization name, you’ll need to do that next.
 That Organization name will be displayed on the device.

 The iOS setup assistant steps selected on the next screen are not important as they will be defined in Intune later.

 At this point, the device will be erased.
-When the device has restarted, steps in AC2 are complete.
+When the device restarts, steps in AC2 are complete.

 Once the device is assigned it will need to be synchronized.
-This occurs automatically every 12 hours or you can manually trigger the synchronization in Microsoft Endpoint Manager admin center:
+This occurs automatically every 12 hours, or you can manually trigger the synchronization in the Microsoft Intune admin center: